 Multiplex ligation-dependent probe amplification (MLPA): Paired oligonucleotides are hybridized to the target of interest, as well as other genomic regions for normalization of the data.
 After hybridization, adjacent oligonucleotides are ligated together.
 PCR amplification of the ligated oligonucleotides is followed by capillary electrophoresis to determine the presence or absence of each target sequence.
-MLPA is also used for confirmation of the spinal muscular atrophy SMN1 exon 7 deletion when detected
+MLPA is also used for confirmation of the spinal muscular atrophy SMN1 exon 7 deletion and for confirmation of large deletions and duplications in the CFTR gene when detected by NGS.
+If a sample has a deletion on one chromosome and an identical duplication on the opposite chromosome, this analysis will not be able to identify this deletion and duplication in the sample.

 Triplet repeat detection: This technique involves PCR with fluorescently labeled primers, followed by capillary electrophoresis.

 Based on internal validation data, sizing accuracy is expected to be ±1 for CGG repeat alleles ≤90 and ±3 for CGG repeat alleles >90.
-If the two CGG repeats listed are the same, this may indicate that both alleles are the same size, or that one allele is the reported size and the other allele is too small to be detected by this analysis.
+If the two CGG repeats listed are the same, this may indicate that both alleles are the same size, or that one allele is the reported size and the other aliele is too small to be detected by this analysis.
 Reference ranges: normal: <45 CGG repeats, Intermediate: 45-54 CGG repeats, premutation: 55-200 CGG repeats, full mutation: >200 CGG repeats.
-When indicated, certain positive and negative results may be confirmed by methylation analysis at ARUP Laboratories, 500 Chipeta Way, Sait Lake City, UT 84108-1221; phone number (800) 242-2787.
+When indicated, certain positive and negative results may be confirmed by methylation analysis at ARUP Laboratories, 500 Chipeta Way, Salt Lake City,

+UT 84108-1221; phone number (800) 242-2787.